Updated on the 5/4/2020

 Drink a lot of water: I cannot stress this enough.
 Dehydration increases the chances of getting a heat stroke.

 Sidewalks: I have to say that most countries in SEA are not pedestrian-friendly.
 However, if sidewalks are available, they are normally sheltered by stretches of big trees so walk under the shade.
-If you are not using the sidewalk just because you wanna get your skin tanned, you will regret as you might get sunburn first before you get your perfect sun-kissed complexion.
+No brainer.

 Go to an air-conditioned place when you can’t take it anymore: Fortunately, countries in SEA are well-equipped with air-conditioned places.
 Cities like Kuala Lumpur, Bangkok and Singapore house some of the largest shopping malls on earth.
 Convenience stores are ubiquitous.
 Most restaurants are also air-conditioned.
 Stop by for a drink if you need to.